CumulusNetworks/docs/content/cumulus-netq-45/NetQ-Overview/NetQ-Command-Line-Overview.md

 toc: 4
 ---

 The NetQ CLI provides access to all network state and event information collected by NetQ Agents.
 It behaves similarly to typical CLIs, with groups of commands that display related information, and help commands that provide additional information.
+See the {{<link title="NetQ CLI Reference" text="command line reference">}} for a comprehensive list of NetQ commands, including examples, options, and definitions.

 {{<notice note>}}